Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Discussion

 In this study we employed an advanced ASL method with a flexible number of combinations of averages and PLDs.
 Sixteen equally spaced PLDs were used, as the range of the arterial transit time was not known in advance.
 Additionally, a different range of ATT is expected for healthy subjects and ischemic stroke patients where mostly a prolonged ATT is observed.
 Further improvements in ATT and CBF maps for all methods could be expected by optimizing the imaging protocol for the healthy and patient cohort separately using the general framework proposed by~\citet{Woods2019}.

-Joint regularization could potentially lead to a feature creep from one map into another.
-Thus, we introduced case 2 in our phantom series.
-The pathology in the frontal left area is clearly visible in the fitted CBF but no adverse affect can be observed in the corresponding area of ATT, neither in the quantitative map itself~(figure~\ref{fig:fig1}) nor in the pixel wise difference~(figure~\ref{fig:fig2}).
-A totally wrong choice of the regularization weight compared to the supporting data could nevertheless introduce such errors.
-However, such a strong weight on regularization would also lead to a severely hampered visual impression and such fits would likely be discarded.
+Joint regularization could potentially lead to a feature creep from one map into another. \responseRone{R1.C5}{While theoretically possible, previous work using joint regularization strategies based on the Frobenius norm have shown that such adverse effects are virtually never observed in practice~\citep{Knoll2017a, Huber2019, Maier2019c}.
+Feature creep usually occurs if reconstruction relies heavily on regularization or if the chosen regularization weight is too high for the given data and stronger coupling norms, like the Nuclear norm, are used.} To investigate if feature creep occurs, we introduced Case 2 in our phantom series.
+The pathology in the frontal left area is clearly visible in the fitted CBF but no adverse affect can be observed in the corresponding area of ATT, neither in the quantitative map itself~(figure~\ref{fig:fig1}) nor in the pixel wise difference~(figure~\ref{fig:fig2}). \responseRone{R1.C5}{In addition, Ccases 4-6 in figure~\ref{fig:fig1_2} and figure~\ref{fig:fig2_2} also show no adverse effect of the imposed ATT pathology on the CBF map.
+The contrary can be observed, the joint regularization produces the most stable CBF estimates of all methods.} A totally wrong choice of the regularization weight compared to the supporting data could nevertheless introduce such errors.
+However, such a strong weight for regularization would also lead to a severely hampered visual impression and such fits would likely be discarded.

-The assumption of AWGM is typically valid in the real and imaginary channel of single channel complex MRI data but violated for commonly used magnitude images, especially if array coils are used~\citep{Aja-Fernandez2015}.
-However, under the assumption of sufficient SNR the noise in the magnitude images of control and label can be assumed to be Gaussian distributed.
-The subtraction operations in generating the PWIs is linear, thus preserves the Gaussian distributions.
-To this end the assumption of Gaussian noise in the PWIs holds true for typically used image protocols in ASL.
-Nevertheless it should be noted that the optimal case for fitting complex MRI data to a given signal model would be to use the raw complex k-space signal from each receive coil separately.
+The assumption of AWGN is typically valid in the real and imaginary channel of single channel complex MRI data but violated for commonly used magnitude images, especially if array coils are used~\citep{Aja-Fernandez2015}. \responseRtwo{R2.C1}{Even though the AWGN assumption might be violated in the PWI series, convergence of the algorithm itself is not hampered.
+However, results obtained from data that violates the AWGN assumption might show some bias compared to the true value.
+Such bias could be avoided by adapting the data norm to account for the altered noise distribution, e.g. $L^1$ data norm for salt-and-pepper noise.
+In general, the resulting data measure need not be convex and optimization could get stuck in critical points, e.g. local minima or points of inflection, resulting in even worse fitting than the generic $L^2$ data norm.
+In addition, the $L^2$-norm possesses several desirable properties for optimization (differentiability, convexity) which usually outweigh the drawback of a slight bias and is thus widely used, also in our reference methods.} Nevertheless it should be noted that the optimal case for fitting complex MRI data to a given signal model would be to use the raw complex k-space signal from each receive coil separately.